NortonAAA/Team_D_Final_Project/README.md

 4. Nashville
 5. Charlotte

-Source a dataset that will suit your needs (you can even use multiple datasets if applicable) Our datasets are sourced from Zillow, Zillow Group, Federal Housing Finance Agency, Online Data Robert Shiller, and University of Chicago Library.
+Our datasets are sourced from Zillow, Zillow Group, Federal Housing Finance Agency, Online Data Robert Shiller, and University of Chicago Library.
 For our datasets we will be the main metric we will be using is “Metropolitan Statistical Area” or MSA.
 MSA focuses on population core that has community with a high concentration of economic and social integration.
 We will be utilizing Amazon’s Amazon Web Services.
 AWS is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.